 - what to protect? not only data, and not only digital

 The UKDA web page on data storage (linked above) expounds upon each of the bullets above, and we highly recommend them as an information resource in this area.

-If you have questions about the data storage solutions available to you at OSU, please visit Information Services (IS) and the Community Netowrk (CN) for services and pricing.
+If you have questions about the data storage solutions available to you at OSU, please visit Information Services (IS) and the Community Network.
 In many cases, OSU’s digital repository (or “institutional repository”) ScholarsArchive@OSU can be a suitable archive and sharing mechanism for your final datasets.
 Please contact us with any questions or requests.